Genna crime family: Gang war

+After O'Banion's murder, the new North Side Gang leader, Hymie Weiss, negotiated a temporary truce with the Gennas.
+The North Siders focused on attacking the Torrio-Capone gang, first shooting up Al Capone's car in January 1925, then nearly killing Torrio in an ambush outside his home later that month.
+After leaving the hospital, Torrio fled to Italy, leaving Al Capone as boss.

+By spring 1925, North Side Gang was targeting the Genna brothers.
+First, Bloody Angelo Genna was killed on May 27, 1925, after a high-speed car chase, then shot him to death.
+On June 13, 1925, Mike Genna was gunned down by police after a shootout with the North Siders.
+Antonio Genna was shot to death on July 8, 1925, in an ambush.
+The remaining three brothers Jim, Sam, and Pete fled Chicago.

 D'Andrea and the Unione Siciliana

 Anthony D'Andrea was a Sicilian Mafia boss in Chicago's Little Italy.
 His closest allies were the Genna brothers, who operated illegal gambling clubs and salons in his territory.
 In 1919, D'Andrea became president of the Chicago chapter of the Unione Siciliana, an organization dedicated to helping poor Sicilian immigrants.
 D'Andrea wanted more political power, and ran to become alderman of Chicago's 19th Ward, which included Little Italy.
 This started the Aldermen's Wars between D'Andrea and John Powers, an Irish saloon-keeper who was the sitting alderman.
 On May 11, 1921, D'Andrea was shot and killed while entering his apartment.